vespa-engine/blog/_posts/2023-12-08-turbocharge-rag-with-langchain-and-vespa-streaming-mode.md

 chain.invoke("What is the difference between colbert and single vector representational models?")
 ```

     'The difference between ColBERT and single vector representational models is that ColBERT utilizes a late interaction architecture that independently encodes the query and the document using BERT, while single vector models use a single embedding vector for both the query and the document.
 This late interaction mechanism in ColBERT allows for fine-grained similarity estimation, which leads to more effective retrieval.
 (Source: ColBERT: Efficient and Effective Passage Search via Contextualized Late Interaction over BERT by Omar Khattab and Matei Zaharia, page 17, url: https://arxiv.org/pdf/2004.12832.pdf)'

 ## Summary

-This tutorial used Vespa's streaming mode to build a cost-efficient RAG application
-for user-partitioned PDFs.
 Vespa's streaming mode is a game-changer, enabling the creation of highly cost-effective RAG applications for naturally partitioned data.

-We delved into the hands-on application of [LangChain](https://python.langchain.com/docs/get_started/introduction),
+In this tutorial, we delved into the hands-on application of [LangChain](https://python.langchain.com/docs/get_started/introduction),
 leveraging document loaders and transformers.
 Finally, we showcased a custom LangChain retriever that connected
 all the functionality of LangChain with Vespa.

-For those interested in learning more about Vespa and streaming mode, join the [Vespa community on Slack](https://vespatalk.slack.com/) to exchange ideas,
+For those interested in learning more about Vespa, join the [Vespa community on Slack](https://vespatalk.slack.com/) to exchange ideas,
 seek assistance, or stay in the loop on the latest Vespa developments.